weaviate/weaviate-io/developers/weaviate/model-providers/openai-azure/generative.md

 ### Code examples

 Once the integrations are configured at the collection, the data management and search operations in Weaviate work identically to any other collection.
-Accordingly, please refer to the following examples, which are model-agnostic:
+See the following model-agnostic examples:

 - The [how-to: manage data](../../manage-data/index.md) guides show how to perform data operations (i.e. create, update, delete).
 - The [how-to: search](../../search/index.md) guides show how to perform search operations (i.e. vector, keyword, hybrid) as well as retrieval augmented generation.